LispCookbook/cl-cookbook/strings.md

 # Converting a String to a Number

+## To an integer: parse-integer

-CL provides the PARSE-INTEGER to convert a string representation of an integer to the corresponding numeric value.
+CL provides the `parse-integer` function to convert a string representation of an integer to the corresponding numeric value.
 The second return value is the index into the string where the parsing stopped.